Joe Pyfer: Ultimate Fighting Championship

 Making his UFC debut, Pyfer faced Alen Amedovski on September 17, 2022, at UFC Fight Night 210.
 He won the fight via technical knockout in round one.
 This fight earned him his first Performance of the Night award.

 Pyfer faced Gerald Meerschaert on April 8, 2023, at UFC 287.
 He won the bout via TKO in the first round.

 Pyfer faced Abdul Razak Alhassan on October 7, 2023, at UFC Fight Night 229.
 He won the fight via technical submission in the second round after rendering Alhassan unconscious with an arm-triangle choke.
 This fight earned him his second Performance of the Night award.

 Pyfer faced Jack Hermansson on February 10, 2024, at UFC Fight Night 236.
 He lost the fight via unanimous decision.

 Pyfer faced Marc-André Barriault on June 29, 2024 at UFC 303.
 He won the fight by knockout in the first round.
 This fight earned him another Performance of the Night award.

 Pyfer was scheduled to face Kelvin Gastelum on March 29, 2025 at UFC on ESPN 64.
 However, despite both men weighing in for the bout, the match was cancelled the day of the event due to an illness sustained by Pyfer.
 The bout was rescheduled and took place on June 7, 2025 at UFC 316.
 After landing two knockdowns, Pyfer won the fight by unanimous decision.

 Pyfer faced Abusupiyan Magomedov on October 4, 2025 at UFC 320.
 He won the fight via a face crank submission in the second round.
 This fight earned him another Performance of the Night award.

+Pyfer faced former two-time UFC Middleweight Champion Israel Adesanya in the main event on March 28, 2026 at UFC Fight Night 271.
+He won the fight via technical knockout in the second round.
+This fight earned him a $100,000 Performance of the Night award.

+Pyfer was targeted to face Caio Borralho on August 15, 2026 at UFC 330 but Borralho's rib injury prevented the fight from taking place.